K-Wu/cs526_mp2/Readme.md

 ### Pass Invocation Example
 Be sure to use the following as `opt` option:

-- `-load-pass-plugin=/path/to/libSLPVectorizer-kdw.so` to load the compiled shared memory
+- `-load /path/to/libSLPVectorizer-kdw.so` to load the compiled shared memory
-- `-passes="slpvect-kdw"` to invoke my pass
+- `-slpvect-kdw` to invoke my pass

 ```
 opt < tests/simpletest.ll  -passes="slpvect-kdw" -load-pass-plugin=tests-ourpass/../build/pass/libSLPVectorizer-kdw.so -S >tests/Output/simpletest.ll.output 2>tests/Output/simpletest.ll.output2